-Spencer Eccles, Executive Director, Governor's Office of Economic Development
+Spencer P. Eccles, Executive Director, Governor's Office of Economic Development

 Spencer Peterson Eccles was appointed executive director of the Utah Governor's Office of Economic Development (GOED) since August 2009.
 Eccles has created a vibrant, collaborative office, which is functionally divided into Business Outreach & International Trade, Corporate Recruitment & Business Services and Tourism, Film & Global Branding.